marcguery/varif/README.md

 - Sample#1: Proportion of alternate allele for sample 1
 - ...
 - Sample#n: Proportion of alternate allele for sample n
-- Con: Sample(s) having the reference sequence
-- Mut: Sample(s) having the alternate sequence
-- Mix: Sample(s) having a mixture of sequences
-- Und: Sample(s) having not enough depth at this position

 \*: Applies for CDS regions, otherwise *NA*

 \*\*: Applies for CDS and intronic regions, otherwise *NA*

 # Filters